Mexico Travel Guide

 Mexico is an amazing and vibrant country that every traveler should visit at least once.
 It is a country with stunning beaches, flavorful food, vast biodiversity, colorful towns, and ruins of the Mesoamerican empires.
 And in addition to all that, the country has great cultural wealth.

 My first trip to Mexico was six weeks long, and I would have loved to stay longer.
 I fell in love with the country and started planning my next trip there the second my plane made its way to the runway.
-After all, Mexico has a lot to offer, and I won’t stop until I have seen all the country’s highlights as well as some of its hidden gems.
+After all, Mexico has a lot to offer, and I won’t stop until I have seen all the country’s highlights as well as many of its hidden gems.

 Places to see in Mexico